Portfolio

 RESEARCH EXPERIENCE

-• Recuperated, preserved, distributed US-Latino texts through the Recovery Project
+• Recuperated, preserved, and distributed US-Latino texts through the Recovery Project

 • Drafted posts and translated essays for the Recovery Blog and various database platforms